abaronia108/sql-amazon-appliances-analysis/README.md

 ## Overview

-This project loads Amazon Appliances review and product metadata into a PostgreSQL relational database and runs 13 analytical SQL queries to explore reviewer behavior, product ratings, subcategory trends, and temporal patterns in review activity.

-Data was preprocessed in Python (Pandas) before loading into PostgreSQL via pgAdmin 4.
+This project loads Amazon Appliances review and product metadata into PostgreSQL and runs 13 analytical SQL queries to explore reviewer behavior, product ratings, subcategory trends, and temporal patterns in review activity.
+The data for this project was preprocessed in Python (Pandas) before loading into PostgreSQL via pgAdmin 4.

 ## Key Findings